-2023 \$ 2022 \$ Services and equipment purchases from League Data Limited 166,074 172,394 Term deposits with League Savings 2,000,001 Accounts payable to League Data Limited 896,697 626,326
+2024 \$ 2023 \$ Services and equipment purchases from League Data Limited 190,370 166,074 Accounts payable to League Data Limited 14,341 896,697

-Key management personnel are those persons having the authority and responsibility for planning, directing and controlling the activities of the Company, and include members of the Board, the President and CEO, and other senior officers of the Company.
+Key management personnel are those persons having the authority and responsibility for planning, directing and controlling the activities of the Company, and include members of the Board, the President and CEO and other senior officers of the Company.
 The compensation paid to key management (other than the Board) is paid by the Parent, with a portion of the costs being allocated to the Company through the management fee.
-Under the MOA all management services are provided by the Parent.
+Under the MOA, all management services are provided by the Parent.
 Compensation to members of the Board is limited to an annual honorarium.